 The location, size and scale of future buildings and structures at Phillips Park will be consistent with: community needs physical site constraints best practice design standards including Australian Standards and NSW Better Places guidelines.
-5.1.6 Scale and intensity of future uses and development Introduction In accordance with the Local Government Act 1993 a Plan of Management for community and must set out the scale and intensity of proposed uses and developments.
-Phillips Park is generally intended to be used for active sport, informal and passive recreation, informal games, and social and cultural events.
-The scale and intensity of future uses and development at Phillips Park is dependent on: the nature of the approved future uses and developments the carrying capacity of facilities and spaces at Phillips Park impact on adjoining residents and land uses in terms of noise, lighting, traffic and vehicle parking consistency with the reserve purposes and categorisation
+5.1.6 Scale and intensity of future uses and development Introduction In accordance with the Local Government Act 1993 a Plan of Management for community land must set out the scale and intensity of proposed uses and developments.

+The scale and intensity of future uses and development at Phillips Park is dependent on: